AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 | Properties   | IList<SdsStreamViewProperty> | Optional    | Property level mapping |

-**Rules for type identifier**
+**Rules for the Stream View Identifier (SdsStreamView.Id)**

 1. Is not case sensitive
 2. Can contain spaces
-3. Cannot begin with two underscores ("\_\_")
-4. Cannot contain forward slash or backslash characters ("/" or "\\")
+3. Cannot contain forward slash ("/")
-5. Can contain a maximum of 100 characters
+4. Can contain a maximum of 100 characters
-6. Cannot start or end with a period.
-7. Cannot contain consecutive periods.
-8. Cannot consist of only periods.

 ## Properties / SdsStreamViewProperty